angelicagardner/ensemble-cnn-deepfakes-detection/README.md

 val_csv=<path to validation set CSV>
 test_csv=<path to test set CSV>
 epochs=<number of times a model will go through the complete training set>
+early_stopping=<training is stopped early if the validation loss has not decrease further after this number of epochs>
 model_name=<CNN model>
 ```